 - User Attributes: Target users based on specific attributes, like subscription tier, device type, or browser version.

-Implementing Canary Deployments with Kubernetes
+How To Do Canary Deployments In Kubernetes

 Kubernetes provides a powerful and flexible platform for implementing canary deployments.
 While Kubernetes doesn’t have a “canary” object out-of-the-box in the same way it has Deployments or Services, its existing primitives can be orchestrated to achieve canary rollouts.